anfema/work/README.md

 This tool will ask for any required configuration.
 If you want to adjust default settings, you can add a JSON object to `.config/work` to adjust settings as necessary.
 Note: This should not be the case for anfema repositories.

+## Troubleshooting

+- The auto-generated config-file is located under `~/Library/Preferences/work-nodejs/config.json` and can be deleted/changed there

 ## Credits